top of page

 Dynamical Systems Interpretation of Fluid Flow – Boundary Layer Drag Reduction

 It is becoming increasingly evident that turbulent fluid flows can be described as a trajectory in state space that sequentially visit nonlinear invariant solutions of the Navier–Stokes equations such as equilibria and periodic orbits.
 My interest in this area concerns the recent observation that substantial reductions in turbulent fluid drag can be made in turbulent boundary layers by introducing spanwise oscillation at the fluid boundary.
 From a dynamical systems viewpoint, it appears that the boundary oscillation excites certain invariant solutions which exert less drag on the boundary; the chaotic trajectory then visits these invariant solutions more frequently than it would otherwise, thus reducing the long-term turbulent drag.
-I aim to understand the effect of periodic forcing on the periodic orbits that form the skeleton of chaotic dynamics, and have conducted preliminary investigations with my late collaborator Prof. Bruno Eckhardt.
-My PhD student, Mr. Filip Jovanovic, has recently started in this area.
+I aim to understand the effect of periodic forcing on the periodic orbits that form the skeleton of chaotic dynamics.
+I received an EPSRC New Investigator Award (EP/W021009/1) to investigate this problem.

 Compressible Porous Media – Informing the Design of Industrial Paper-making Presses